plgd-dev/doc/content/en/architecture/introduction.md

 - **CoAP**
   - OCF mandates [CoAP](https://coap.technology/) support for compliant [devices](https://github.com/iotivity/iotivity-lite).
 - **CoAP over TCP**
-    While UDP may be preferred for messaging over local networks where "chattiness" is highly detrimental due to power or bandwidth constraints, CoAP over TCP is preferred for situations where a device is communicating with a remote server due to the greater QoS guarantees and TCP has substantially better support than UDP in cloud native use cases.
+    While UDP may be preferred for messaging over local networks where "chattiness" is highly detrimental due to power or bandwidth constraints, CoAP over TCP is preferred for situations where a device is communicating with a remote server, due to the greater QoS guarantees; and TCP has substantially better support than UDP in cloud native use cases.
 - **TLS**
-    Solution has to provide security and data integrity between the new component and a connecting device.
+    is responsible for security and data integrity between the new component and a connecting device.
 - **CBOR**
     Default media type used in communication between [OCF compliant devices](https://github.com/iotivity/iotivity-lite) and components is [CBOR](https://cbor.io/).
-This format has to be supported by default.
+This format must be supported by default.

 ### Quality Attributes

 - **Scalable**
-    A forecast provided by Ericsson states that there will be around 18 billion IoT devices online in 2022.
-The system needs to not only be able to handle large scales, but also be able to rapidly scale up and down in response to load.
+    Ericsson forecast that there will be around 18 billion IoT devices online in 2022.
+The system needs to be able to not only handle large scale connectivity and load, but also rapidly scale up and down in response to load.
 - **High Availability**
-    IoT devices are often crucial to the safety and performance of the system that they’re used in.
-While these devices may be in inherently low QoS environments, it is the responsibility of the cloud to always be available when the devices need it and otherwise not be the weakest link.
+    IoT devices are often crucial to the safety and performance of the system they’re used in.
+While these devices may be in inherently low QoS environments, it is the responsibility of the cloud to always be available for when the devices need it; and otherwise not be the weakest link.
 - **Traceable**
-    Many users and devices at once can bring a lot of business errors to consuming systems.
-It is beneficial to track activities within the system for better error solving and future prediction based on similar periodic patterns.
+    Many users and devices transceiving data at the same time can result in many types of errors, negatively impacting business operations.
+It is beneficial to track activities within the system for more effective error solving and future prediction based on recognised patterns.
 - **Cost Efficient**
     Many future users won't have the knowledge about infrastructure and operations of the whole system.
 They might not have their own data center for hosting of the solution.
 This increases the importance of ease of use and cost efficiency.
 Most cloud providers offer a similar set of services from a functional point of view.
 A solution should be able to take advantage of these services to save money, alleviating the burden of missing know-how and increasing runtime optimizations.
 - **Multitenant**